jkohlin/wordpress-basics/2-ecosystem.md

 ![]({{site.baseurl}}//34.png)

 The rows in this table will hold the website's posts, pages and any other content your site is built of.
-All content in Wordpress is a post, and will be found in this table.
 Let's dissect the most important of the fields, and pretend we are looking at an article from a news site.

 **ID**
 The unique key to this article.